Guide to 3D Printing Tolerances, Accuracy, and Precision

 Generally, achieving and holding tighter tolerances means higher manufacturing costs and quality assurance.

-Here are four big factors at play in determining the accuracy and precision of a 3D printer:
+Here are four big factors at play in determining the accuracy and precision of 3D printing:

 3D Printing Technology

-3D printer specs alone do not represent final accuracy.
-One common misrepresentation of accuracy for various 3D printing technologies is the descriptions of XY resolution as accuracy.
+3D printer specs alone do not represent final dimensional accuracy.
+One common misrepresentation of accuracy for various 3D printing technologies is the descriptions of XY resolution or Z resolution (layer thickness) as dimensional accuracy.

-This data has no implications for how accurate a printed part will be.
-There are many sources of error that still have an impact on accuracy, from components, to calibration, to the next two we'll cover: materials and post-curing.
+However, this data has no implications for how accurate a printed part will be.
+There are many sources of error that still have an impact on accuracy, which we'll cover next.